Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Conclusions

-These findings suggest that ensemble-based methods, such as DE, offer major advantages for uncertainty-aware modelling, especially due to their lower complexity and computational demand.
-On the other hand, VBNN offered overall good and comparable performance, although at an higher computational effort.
+These findings suggest that ensemble-based methods, such as DE, offer major advantages for uncertainty-aware modelling, especially due to their lower implementation complexity and their low per-step and inference cost.
+We note, however, that the total training cost of a deep ensemble scales with the number of members and can be comparable to or exceed that of a single variational BNN in the high-data regime, so its computational advantage is most pronounced at inference time rather than during training.
+VBNNs, on the other hand, offered overall good and comparable predictive performance from a single model, at the price of a substantially higher inference cost.
 Moreover, the complexity of the VBNN training task makes them more susceptible to random initialization, suggesting that more than one training should be performed to achieve ideal performance.
-Nonetheless, such higher complexity, related to their stronger theoretical background still makes them an interesting tool to quantify uncertainty, allowing for a more informed and tunable modelling over the specific dataset.
+Nonetheless, such higher complexity, related to their stronger theoretical background, still makes them an interesting tool to quantify uncertainty, allowing for a more informed and tunable modelling over the specific dataset.

+Evaluation on the chemically more diverse QM7 dataset reveals that these conclusions are not fully universal: while DE retains superior uncertainty quantification across all metrics, the BNN models (LRT and RAD) achieve lower energy RMSE than DE (13.3 and 13.0 versus 15.2~meV/atom), suggesting that the regularisation induced by the variational prior can be particularly beneficial for datasets spanning a broader chemical space.
+This dataset-dependence of predictive accuracy underscores the importance of validating uncertainty quantification methods across chemically distinct systems before drawing general conclusions.

+Taken together, our results suggest a practical recipe: DE remains the preferred choice when reliable uncertainty quantification is the priority and the chemical space is relatively narrow, while VBNN approaches, particularly LRT, become more attractive in data-scarce or chemically diverse regimes where the variational prior provides useful regularisation.